webman-php/webman-manual/resource/doc/en/casbin.md

 ## Description

-It is based on [PHP-Casbin](https://github.com/php-casbin/php-casbin), a powerful and efficient open-source access control framework that supports access control models based on `ACL`, `RBAC`, `ABAC`, and more.
+It is based on [PHP-Casbin](https://github.com/php-casbin/php-casbin), a powerful and efficient open-source access control framework that supports access control models such as `ACL`, `RBAC`, `ABAC`, etc.

 ## Project Address